Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Related Work

 Often, the reward is associated with reaching certain areas in the state-space.
 Thus, in many cases, \emph{exploration} is related to \emph{state-space coverage}.
 An intuitive method to calculate state space coverage is based on binning the state-space and counting the percentage of non-empty bins.
 Since this requires exponentially many points as the dimensionality increases, other measures are necessary. \citeintext{zhanTakingScenicRoute2019} propose to measure state coverage by drawing a bounding box around the collected data and measuring the means of the side-lengths, or by measuring the sum of the eigenvalues of the estimated covariance matrix of the collected data.
 However, so far, there is no common and widely adopted approach.

 \myparagraph{Methods of Exploration:} The architecture for the stochastic policy in SAC~\cite{haarnojaSoftActorCriticAlgorithms2019} consists of a neural network parameterizing a Gaussian distribution, which is used to sample actions and estimate action-likelihoods.
 A similar stochastic policy architecture is also used in TRPO~\cite{schulmanTrustRegionPolicy2015} and PPO~\cite{schulmanProximalPolicyOptimization2017}.
 While this is the most commonly used type of distribution, more complicated parameterized stochastic policy distributions based on normalizing flows have been proposed~\cite{mazoureLeveragingExplorationOffpolicy2020,wardImprovingExplorationSoftActorCritic2019}.
-In case of action noise, the noise processes are not limited to uncorrelated Gaussian (e.g. TD3) and temporally correlated Ornstein-Uhlenbeck noise (e.g. DDPG): a whole family of action noise types is available under the name of colored noise, which has been successfully used to improve the Cross-Entropy-Method~\cite{pinneriSampleefficientCrossEntropyMethod2020}.
-A quite different type of random exploration are the parameter space exploration methods \cite{maniaSimpleRandomSearch2018, plappertParameterSpaceNoise2017}, where noise is not applied to the resulting action, but instead, the parameters of the policy are varied.
+In the case of action noise, the noise processes are not limited to uncorrelated Gaussian (e.g. TD3) and temporally correlated Ornstein-Uhlenbeck noise (e.g. DDPG): a whole family of action noise types is available under the name of colored noise, which has been successfully used to improve the Cross-Entropy-Method~\cite{pinneriSampleefficientCrossEntropyMethod2020}.
+A quite different type of random exploration are the parameter space exploration methods \cite{maniaSimpleRandomSearch2018, plappertParameterSpaceNoise2018}, where noise is not applied to the resulting action, but instead, the parameters of the policy are varied.
 As a somewhat intermediate method, state dependent exploration \cite{raffinSmoothExplorationRobotic2021} has been proposed, where action noise is deterministically generated by a function based on the state.
 Here, the function parameters are changed randomly for each episode, leading to different deterministic ``action noise'' for each episode.
 Presumably among the most intricate methods to generate exploration are the methods that train a policy to achieve exploratory behavior by rewarding exploratory actions \cite{burdaExplorationRandomNetwork2019, tangExplorationStudyCountBased2017, muttiPolicyGradientMethod2020, hongDiversitydrivenExplorationStrategy2018, pongSkewFitStateCoveringSelfSupervised2020}.
+Another alternative can be a two-step approach, where in the first stage intrinsically-motivated exploration is used to populate the replay buffer, and in the second stage the information in the buffer is exploited to learn a policy \cite{colasGEPPGDecouplingExploration2018}.

 It is however, not clear yet, which exploration method is most beneficial, and when a more complicated method is actually worth the additional computational cost and complexity.
 In this work we aim to reduce this gap, by investigating the most widely used baseline method in more detail: exploration by action noise.